tobe93gf/snscrape/README.md

 # snscrape
 snscrape is a scraper for social networking services (SNS).
 It scrapes things like user profiles, hashtags, or searches and returns the discovered items, e.g. the relevant posts.

 This is a clone of https://github.com/JustAnotherArchivist/snscrape but it is designed to work for Python under 3.8.
+It's under development, use with your responsibilities.

 The following services are currently supported: